gridl/IoT.Home.Netduino/README.md

 FCC, UL, CE, FDA, Ex, etc all add up and vary depending on your product as well as the category it falls under, whether it is designated as a medical device, has RF transmitting capabilities and more.
 Standard certifications are in the $10k – 20k range if you do them right the first time.
 If you use pre-approved parts (or go through some of the Asian labs), that cost can be as low as $1,000.

+###Profit

+Profit is ultimately determined by:

+- How much your product costs to manufacture, minus margin / mark up.
+- How much competing, similar or alternative products are selling for.
+- How much your customers are willing to pay based on what they’ve told you (through discussions, pre-sales, faux-presales, cost-of-issue analysis, etc).

+If you can’t answer the above two questions, drop everything and go find some customers to talk to.
+Yes, really.
+I’ll wait.
+It’s that important.
+Consider also the sales model you’ll be using:

+- **Direct Sales**: you manufacture and sell directly to your customers.
+There are no real middle men.
+You are responsible for your sales channels / efforts, but can take much higher margins.
+Often a natural progression of this model is to sell directly to retailers, in order to reach a larger market.
+- **Indirect Sales**: you manufacture then ship product to distributors, who in turn ship to retailers (or depending on how niche your product is, you may ship straight to retailers).

+If using indirect sales, both wholesalers & retailers add mark ups to your product (cutting into your profit margin), but take responsibility for promotion of your product and are often able to reach a wider audience.

+- **Wholesalers** typically have profit margins in the range of 20 - 50%.
+- **Retailers** typically have profit margins in the range of 10 - 40%.
+These vary wildly depending on whether they are online retailers (e.g. Amazon), boutique physical stores or large brick-and-mortar stores (e.g. Walmart).
+Large retailers are a completely different ball game, so be careful.

+The ubiquitous language differs profit margin and markup:

+- **Profit margin** is how much of your selling price (revenue) is actually profit, after to your costs (CoGS, Cost of Goods Sold) have been taken into account.

+- **Mark up** is what percentage of your costs (CoGS) your profit is.

+For example: if you sell your product directly to customers for $100, and costs $35 to manufacture and distribute, then:

+    	Profit Margin = (Revenue – CoGS) / Revenue
+    	Mark Up = (Revenue – CoGS) / CoGS

+	Example:
+		Revenue = $100
+		CoGS = $35
+    	Profit Margin = ($100 - $35) / $100 = 65%
+    	Markup = ($100 - $35) / $35 = 185%